vascoarizna/JIAF-MakingOlympicDataSpeak-Part1/README.md

-We have 271116 rows and 15 columns
+- We have 271116 rows and 15 columns
+- This is fantastic.
+Between all the Games (Summer and Winter), we are talking about 271116 participants from 1896 to 2016.

 ## 1.3.Info of the DataFrame